kbialek/deye-inverter-mqtt/README.md

 ## :hammer_and_wrench: Installation
-The communication with the logger can be performed using either Modbus/TCP or Modbus/AT protocol.
+The communication with the logger can be performed using one of three different protocols:
+* Proprietary Deye Modbus/TCP protocol - used by inverters produced until 2024 (configuration code is `tcp`)
+* Proprietary Deye Modbus/AT protocol - used by inverters produced until 2024 (configuration code is `at`)
+* Standard Modbus/TCP protocol - used by some? inverters produced starting from 2024 onwards. (configuration code is `mbtcp`)

-This project has been started with Modbus/TCP protocol support and it's still the default one.
+This project has been started with proprietary Deye Modbus/TCP protocol support and it's still the default one.
-However, logger firmware versions 2.x does not seem to expose Modbus/TCP interface anymore, hence Modbus/AT protocol support has been implemented.
+However, logger firmware versions 2.x does not seem to expose Modbus/TCP interface anymore, hence proprietary Deye Modbus/AT protocol support has been implemented.
 Use `DEYE_LOGGER_PROTOCOL` environment variable to select the communication protocol.
 Please note, that Modbus/TCP uses tcp/ip, while Modbus/AT uses udp/ip communication.